AndrewHyland757/The-Shelter-Creative/README.md

+## Introduction

+The website serves as a comprehensive platform to showcase the creative expertise and the diverse services provided by The Shelter Creative, a dynamic creative agency based in Madrid.
+The site features a modern, user-centric design that effectively integrates multimedia elements, including high-quality images and engaging videos.
+This approach not only captivates visitors but also highlights the agency's impressive portfolio, allowing potential clients to appreciate the breadth and depth of its work.
+The website is designed with the user experience in mind, ensuring that navigation is intuitive and content is easily accessible.
+By leveraging contemporary design principles and technology, The Shelter Creative aims to create an immersive online experience that reflects its innovative spirit and commitment to excellence in the creative industry.

-## Role **: Full-Stack Developer
+## Role: Full-Stack Developer
 **Responsibilities**:
 - Design of the front-end for mobile and desktop using Figma.
 - Development the front-end.
-- Development of the back-end template database using Django.
+- Design and development of the back-end template database using Django.
 - Image Curation & image optimization including editing and resizing images.
-- Deployment
+- Deployment using Heroku.
-- SEO implementation
+- SEO implementation.

 ## Scope

 ### Business Goals

- The main objective of the website is to highlight the client's work and boost engagement in order to attract potential future business opportunities.
+The main objective of the website is to highlight the company's work and boost engagement in order to attract potential future business opportunities.
 This is to be achieved by:

-- A design and website personality that reflects the clients values and appeals to the target demographic.
-As the business is involved in branding, a strong empahsis was put on the visual elements of the website and also influnced functionality.
+- A design and website personality that reflects the company's values and appeals to the target demographic.
+As the business is involved in branding, a strong emphasis was placed on the visual elements of the website, which also influenced its functionality.

-- The presentation of the clients previous work.
-The showcasing and curation of images and videos were of primary importance.
+- The presentation of the client's previous work.
+The showcasing and curation of images and videos are of primary importance.
 - A website that is easy and intuitive to navigate.
-- The ability for users to access essential information such as, contact information, services offered, and past projects.
+- The ability for users to access essential information such as contact information, services offered, and past projects.
 - Incorporating SEO features into the website.

-A secondary goal is to increase engagement expand the clients network and scope in the industry.
+A secondary goal is to increase engagement by expanding the client's network and scope within the industry.

 ### Target Audience

+The target audience for The Shelter Creative includes:
-- Brands and clients in various industries, including fashion, retail, beauty, travel, and luxury lifestyle.
+- Brands and Clients Across Various Industries: This encompasses sectors such as fashion, retail, beauty, travel, and luxury lifestyle.
+These brands seek creative solutions that enhance their visibility and resonate with their target markets.
-- People working in creative production, photography, branding, fashion, visual media and content creation.
+- Creative Professionals: Individuals working in creative production, photography, branding, fashion, visual media, and content creation form another crucial segment.
+They often require specialized services that align with their artistic vision and professional needs.

+This diverse audience reflects the agency's commitment to serving a wide range of clients, providing tailored creative strategies that meet the unique demands of different industries.

 ### User Experience - Requirements and Expectations
+The website is designed to meet the following user experience requirements and expectations:
-- A user-friendly website that balances information with an aesthetic that is appealing and modern.
+- Intuitive Design: A user-friendly website that strategically balances comprehensive information with a modern, visually appealing aesthetic.
-- A mobile-friendly website
+- Responsive Design: A mobile-friendly website that ensures seamless navigation and optimal viewing across various devices and screen sizes.
-- A way to view the clients work.
+- Portfolio Showcase: A clear and engaging method to view the client's work, highlighting their creative portfolio and demonstrating their professional capabilities.
-- Information about the clients business.
-- A way to make contact.
-- A way to easily access social media accounts from the website.
+- Business Insights: Comprehensive information about the client's business, including services, expertise, and unique value proposition.
+- Contact Accessibility: A straightforward and prominent contact mechanism that enables potential clients to easily reach out and initiate communication.
+- Social Media Integration: Simple and direct access to the client's social media accounts, facilitating broader engagement and connection across digital platforms.

+These requirements are designed to create an engaging, informative, and user-centric digital experience that effectively communicates the client's brand identity and professional offerings.

 ### General User Needs

 1. As a user, I can intuitively navigate through the website so that I can easily access key information and view desired content.
-2. As a user, I can find essential information about the company, such as: services offered, contact info & social media links.
+2. As a user, I can find essential information about the company, such as services offered, contact information, and social media links.
-3. As a user, I can view the clients work clearly.
+3. As a user, I can view the client's work clearly.
-3. As a user, I can see a list of the clients past projects.
+4. As a user, I can see a list of the client's past projects.
-4. As a user, I can explore each project further and see services offered, project description and releated images and videos.
+5. As a user, I can explore each project further and see services offered, project descriptions, and related images and videos.

+These user stories effectively capture the core functionality and user expectations for the website.
+They focus on key aspects such as navigation, information accessibility, portfolio presentation, and detailed project exploration.
+These stories serve as a solid foundation for designing and developing a user-centered website that meets the needs of The Shelter Creative's target audience.